Cynthia D. Bertelsen is an author and photographer with expertise in international culinary history and foodways.

 She also attended several short courses at Le Cordon Bleu cooking school in Paris.

-Bertelsen was awarded the Julia Child Independent Scholar grant in 2011 and the Scholar’s Grant from the Culinary Historians of New York, also in 2011.
-She also attended the renowned Reading Historic Cookbooks seminar, by invitation with Barbara Ketchum Wheaton, Schlesinger Library, Harvard, May 2011.
+Bertelsen was awarded the Julia Child Independent Scholar grant in 2011 and spent a month in Paris and Aix-en-Provence, researching at the Bibliothèque nationale de France and Archives Nationales d’Outre-Mer.
+She won a Scholar’s Grant from the Culinary Historians of New York, also in 2011.
+She attended the renowned Reading Historic Cookbooks seminar, by invitation with Barbara Ketchum Wheaton, Schlesinger Library, Harvard, May 2011.

 Books and Chapters in Books